Harold Godwinson: Burial

+Legacy

-There were legends of Harold's body being given a proper funeral years later in his church at Waltham Holy Cross in Essex, which he had refounded in 1060.
-Legends also grew up that Harold had not died at Hastings but instead fled England or that he later ended his life as a hermit at Chester or Canterbury.
+Several stories, including the Vita Haroldi, suggested that Harold had not died at Hastings, but instead fled England or that he later ended his life as a hermit at Chester or Canterbury.

 Harold's son Ulf, along with Morcar and two others, were released from prison by King William as he lay dying in 1087.
 Ulf threw his lot in with Robert Curthose, who knighted him, and then disappeared from history.
-Two of Harold's other sons, Godwine and Edmund, invaded England in 1068 and 1069 with the aid of Diarmait mac Máel na mBó (High King of Ireland) but were defeated at the Battle of Northam.
+Two of Harold's other sons, Godwine and Edmund, invaded England in 1068 and 1069 with the aid of Diarmait mac Máel na mBó (High King of Ireland) but were defeated at the Battle of Northam in Devon in 1069.
 In 1068, Diarmait presented another Irish king with Harold's battle standard.

-Marriages and children
+Relationships, marriages and children

-For some twenty years Harold was married more danico (Latin: "in the Danish manner") to Edith the Fair (also known as Edith Swanneck) and had at least six children with her.
-She was considered Harold's mistress by the clergy.
+Harold was in a more danico marriage with Edith the Fair for approximately twenty years and had at least five children with her.

+There is a tradition that Edith the Fair took the broken body of her husband Harold Godwinson to the Church at Waltham Holy Cross to be buried.
+What happened to her after 1066, is not known.
+Also, after their defeat at the Battle of Northam the fate of the sons is unclear although some later sources suggest they took refuge at the Danish court with their grandmother, aunt and sister.

+In about January 1066, Harold married Ealdgyth, daughter of Earl Ælfgar, and widow of the Welsh prince Gruffydd ap Llywelyn.
+After her husband's death at the Battle of Hastings, the pregnant Ealdgyth had been collected from London by her brothers, the Northern earls Edwin of Mercia and Morcar of Northumbria, and taken to Chester for safety.
+It is not known what happened to her thereafter.

+Some historians have suggested that Harold and Ealdgyth's union was childless, others ascribe two children to Ealdgyth, named Harold and Wulf/Ulf.
+Because of the chronology it is likely that the boys would have been twins and born after the demise of their father.
+Another possibility is that Ulf was the son of Edith the Fair.

 According to Orderic Vitalis, Harold was at some time betrothed to Adeliza, a daughter of William the Conqueror; if so, the betrothal never led to marriage.

-About January 1066, Harold married Edith (or Ealdgyth), daughter of Ælfgar, Earl of Mercia, and widow of the Welsh prince Gruffydd ap Llywelyn.
-She had one son, named Harold, probably born posthumously.
-Another of Harold's sons, Ulf, may have been a twin of the younger Harold, though most historians consider him a son of Edith the Fair.
-Both these sons survived into adulthood and probably lived out their lives in exile.

-After her husband's death, Edith fled for refuge to her brothers, Edwin, Earl of Mercia and Morcar of Northumbria, but both men made their peace with King William initially before rebelling and losing their lands and lives.
-Edith may have fled abroad (possibly with Harold's mother, Gytha, or with Harold's daughter, Gytha).
-Harold's sons, Godwin and Edmund, fled to Ireland and then invaded Devon, but were defeated by Brian of Brittany.